 - Psychodynamics: this form of therapy is deeply rooted in psychoanalysis.
 However, this therapy is often short term and focuses on one issue.
 The therapists help the patient to express their feelings, understand the beliefs and life experiences while trying to help them recognize reoccurring patterns in their life

-Psychotherapy helps the patient understand their experiences so they can resolve the conflicts within them.
+Just like in humanistic psychology, psychotherapy helps the patient understand their experiences so they can resolve the conflicts within them.
 It is usually recommended for people dealing with stress, loneliness, anxiety, and even sexual related problems.
 During psychotherapy, patients are able to unravel life experiences that may be affecting their mental health.

 4. Marriage And Family Therapy, With A Licensed Marriage And Family Therapist